defi-wonderland/smock-foundry/README.md

 - Please, note that if you want to mock `internal` functions, you **must** make them `virtual`.
 The tool will not generate mocks for internal functions that are not virtual.
 - Cannot `set` private variables and mock private functions.
+- Mocking of nested mappings is not supported.
+- Mocking of structs containing mappings is not supported.

 ## Release